alibaba-damo-academy/Lumos-Custom/README.md

 <p align="center">✧ · ꕤ · ✧</p>

-This repository collects open-source research from **DAMO Academy, Alibaba Group** in customized video generation, currently including works on  **personalized video generation** and **physically plausible relighting**.
+This repository collects open-source research from **DAMO Academy, Alibaba Group** in customized video generation, currently including works to customize identities/attributes and lighting for videos.
 Code is organized into self-contained subprojects for separate setup and reproduction.

 ## 🔗 📜 News